zaorsha/odin-landing-page/README.md

 To-Do:
 - add box shadow to header
 - move hero background image down a few pixels to show top of structure
+- wrap content so that it drops from 4 wide to 2 then 1